matthewelsom/Project-JekyllStyleguide/_docs/00-get-started/maturity.md

 <span class="sg-label depreciated">Depreciated</span>

 Pattern has been removed from the pattern library and design stencils.
-Pattern has been marked deprecated in release notes.
+Pattern has been marked depreciated in release notes.